Where to Find the Best Bagels in Boston Right Now

 Devoted foodies and restaurant newbies love The Feed.
 Sign-up now for our twice weekly newsletter.

 Woo, boy.
 When it comes to bagels, people have mighty strong opinions (especially all the NYC expats in your life).
 Few other foodstuffs generate such impassioned takes, though pizza is probably a close second.
 Curating a list of Boston’s best bagel shops, then, is biting off more than most would try to chew.
-And yet, we’ll bravely state a claim about the dozen bakers below: Whether you want a classic onion ring topped with lox and capers or a more contemporary iteration, like Cajun spice smeared with jalapeño cream cheese, their bagels are everything.
+And yet, we’ll bravely state a claim about the bakers below: Whether you want a classic onion ring topped with lox and capers or a more contemporary iteration, like Cajun spice smeared with jalapeño cream cheese, their bagels are everything.

 The Bagel Table